Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

   * Give an implementation to the D-Bus object's methods by overriding corresponding virtual functions,
   * call `registerAdaptor()` in the constructor, which makes the adaptor (the D-Bus object underneath it) available for remote calls,
-  * call `unregisterAdaptor()`, which, conversely, unregisters the adaptor from the bus.
+  * call `unregisterAdaptor()`, which, conversely, deregisters the adaptor from the bus.

 Calling `registerAdaptor()` and `unregisterAdaptor()` was not necessary in previous sdbus-c++ versions, as it was handled by the parent class.
 This was convenient, but suffered from a potential pure virtual function call issue.
 Only the class that implements virtual functions can do the registration, hence this slight inconvenience on user's shoulders.